ksunilt/trade-assist/README.md

 1. Telegram API
 2. Fyers broker API

-Objective -
-- The objective of this program is to get the trading datapoint that helps you to know if the current day trend of the market if its Positive or Negative.
+Objective : The objective of this program is to get the perform swing trading stragegy with an automated approach with no manual intervention.

+The app has below features :
+1. Generates SGX Nifty status report to know the market trend in advance.
+2. Fully automated login process to get the token for the trading session.
-- The program also helps in finding out the Gapup and Gapdown stocks from NSE India for the current day and trade on generate BUY and SELL signals for the stocks.
+3. Pre-open market data report to Identify the Gapup and Gapdown stocks for the day.
-- All the status will be communicated to the use via Telegram API.
+4. Identify the holding stocks and place stop loss orders based on Heikin Ashi chart and also refer favourite stocks list to find buying opportunity.
+5. The app can identify and generate the data points like SuperTrend, Simple Moving Average based on Daily OHLC data for the stocks.
+Buy orders will be placed with SMA_low crossover SMA_high and quantity is determined based on price action method or candle patterns.
+6. Fund allocation is handled on a predefined percentage based on the candlestick pattern.
+7. Sends trade event notifications and trade reports to the telegram app so that the user is aware of the ongoing events and status of the orders placed.

--- Function Usage --
+Function Usage :

 Fyers_auth.py
 Fyers auth is to authenticate your access with fyers broker and this needs to be run before the trading session preferably before 9:AM IST. and save the access token in the token file which is valid for the current day.